 S: (smiling) ME FEEL #SO GOOD.
 ME NOT USE FINGERSPELLING. (feeling proud)

-This is a wonderful example of the meaning negotiation and a high degree of language acquisition, building and using the language, negotiating meaning and exchanging information.
+This is a wonderful example of the meaning negotiation and a high degree of language acquisition, building and using the language, learning more vocabulary, negotiating meaning, and exchanging information.
 This meaning negotiation is a fertile opportunity for language acquisition.
-He has an exemplary communicative and strategic competencies - explaining, asking question, figuring out, using strategies.
+He has an exemplary communicative and strategic competencies - explaining, asking question, figuring out, and using strategies.

 This type of communicative technique is what students are encouraged to use to develop their communicative competency that includes linguistic competency and strategic competence.

-Later, the same student "Sil" at the end of class asked me, HEY, HMM, YOU KNOW WHAT SIGN, OLD INTERGRATE-WITH SMART, YOU?
-He has another great strategic and communicative competence.
-I replied, WISE/WISDOM.
+Later, the same student "Sil" at the end of other class asked me, HEY, HMM, YOU KNOW WHAT SIGN, OLD INTERGRATE-with SMART, YOU?
+He has another great strategic and creative solution.
+I replied, WISE/WISDOM with an elaboration to make sure he got what he expected.
+He replied, YES, THANK YOU and left the classroom.